AntCas/498YProject/README.md

 2. Install dependencies

-   You will need python2, numpy, and matplotlib installed.
+   You will need python2, numpy, and matplotlib installed in order to create a view the graphs.
 We used gnome-open to open .png files, you may need to sub in some other photo-viewer depending on your operating system if gnome-open is not available.
 We also used zsh's globbing syntax to find all .png files, which may need to be rewritenn using ```find ... -exec {} ...``` or opened manually.

 3. Set up this project